Content Search in Office 365

 Call transfers, which are represented as two separate calls

-Note that it can take up to 8 hours for meeting and call summary records to be available to be searched.
+It can take up to 8 hours for meeting and call summary records to be available to be searched.

-You can use the Kind email property or the Message kind search condition to search specifically for content in Microsoft Teams.
+You can use the Kind email property or the Message kind search condition to search specifically for content in Teams.

 To use the Kind property as part of the keyword search query, in the Keywords box of a search query, type